peterprib/node-red-contrib-prib-functions/README.md

 0.9.6 Enhance transform with csv ignore lead or trailing lines.
 Add Array and CSV to Messages.
 Add in topic override

-0.9.5 Enhance transform with path and setting source and target
+0.9.5 Enhance transform with path and setting source and target.

-0.9.4 Outlier allowed to set number of deviations if median and reset or set stats

-0.9.1 Add outlier detection

-0.9.0 Add Pearson R realtime metrics
+Outlier allowed to set number of deviations if median and reset or set stats Add outlier detection and Pearson R realtime metrics.

-0.8.1 Add the tests for realtime metrics

-0.8.0 Add realtime metrics to data analysis
+0.8.1 Add realtime metrics to data analysis.

 0.7.1
 * fix json to table html and minor code improvements. turn off debug mode on spawn process. clear down timer on close for host available

-0.7.0
 * add Host Available

 0.6.0